mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

         -   [Returning to transformational agency here and how it different from conceptions of developing repertoires of practice](#returning-to-transformational-agency-here-and-how-it-different-from-conceptions-of-developing-repertoires-of-practice)
+            -   [Examining complexity using identity formation and specialisation](#examining-complexity-using-identity-formation-and-specialisation)
         -   [for Transformational agency, fluidity of practice of participants for characteristics of an emerging inclusive, ideoculture](#for-transformational-agency-fluidity-of-practice-of-participants-for-characteristics-of-an-emerging-inclusive-ideoculture)